Savoie-Research-Group/GoldDIGR/README.md

 ## Cloudflare Handling

-Many publishers (especially Wiley) use Cloudflare bot detection. golddigr handles this with a multi-tier approach:
+Many websites use Cloudflare bot detection. golddigr handles this with a multi-tier approach:

 1. **Automatic wait** — If a challenge page is detected, waits 5s → 10s → 15s